 Early Childhood & Family Studies - What You'll Learn

 As a student in Seattle Central’s Early Childhood and Family Studies program, you’ll prepare for a rewarding career working with children and their families as you study subjects like human development, education practices, cultural diversity and communication skills.
 The knowledge and abilities you’ll gain will help you to provide a variety of services and support for others in your community, and to prepare young children for lifelong success.
-The courses that you are required to take will build on one another in a sequential manner to deepen level of applied learning along the way.
+The courses that you take will build on one another in a sequential manner to deepen your learning along the way.

 Whether you are just beginning your career or want to gain the credentials to advance in the profession, Seattle Central can help with programs in: